Stepan Chubenko: Biography

-Investigation to Chubenko's murder
+Investigation into Chubenko's murder

 Chubenko's killers were three militants from the Kerch Battalion, containing Yury Moskalyov (born in 1969), Vadim Pogodin (born in 1971), and Maksim Sukhomlynov (born in 1984).
 Moksalyov and Pagodin are residents born in Donetsk, while Sukhomlynov is from Makiivka.
 Stepan's mother, Stalina Vyacheslavivna, was told by the DPR authorities that her son's killers had been caught, but two of them managed to escape to the occupied Crimea.

 In July 2017, the Prosecutor General's Office of Ukraine asked Russia to extradite the DPR militant, Pogodin, who was one of the militants that killed Chubenko.

 I, Chubenko Stalina Vyacheslavivna, mother of the 16-year-old schoolboy Chubenko Stepan, who was brutally murdered and shot by militias of the Kerch militia, turn to the authorities and the public of Ukraine for help.
 I demand that the Prosecutor General's Office immediately send a warrant to Kramatorsk and further the necessary materials to the Crimea for Pogodin's extradition to Ukraine.
 If the necessary actions are not taken within a day, I will be forced to turn to the Ukrainian and foreign press and start a protest near the walls of the Prosecutor General's Office.
 The first document accuses my son of murderers, and the second document confirms his absence on the territory of Ukraine.

 — —Stepan Chubenko's mother, Stalina Chubenko asking for help to the authorities and Ukrainians on 19 July 2017.

 On 10 November 2017, the Toretsk City Court handed down a sentence in absentia to the suspects in Chubenko's murder.
 Pogodin, a former commander of the Kerch Battalion, and his militants Moskalyov, and Sukhomlinov were sentenced to life in prison in absentia.
 The court also upheld a civil lawsuit filed by Stalina Chubenko, according to which each of the convicts must pay ₴1 million in compensation.

 In November 2017, Pogodin, Moskalyov and Sukhomlynov were sentenced to life imprisonment in absentia by the Dzerzhynskyi court. «As part of investigation of criminal proceedings according to item 3, 12 h.
 2 Art.
 115 (premeditated murder of a kidnapped person, committed by a group of persons with prior conspiracy) of the Criminal Code of Ukraine, a number of forensic examinations were conducted and comprehensive evidence of militants' guilt in the audacious and brutal murder of a young man was collected,” said Donetsk Region Prosecutor Yevhen Bondarenko.
 The two killers are hiding in Russia, with Pogodin in occupied Crimea.